 But do you know them all?
 Can you tell the difference between a centerpin and a fly reel?
-Would you know when to grab a spinning reel and ditch your baitcaster?
+Would you know when to pick the best fishing reel?

 Get ready to find out!